adibeshq/Snippets/Linux/KDE/Misc.md

 5. Right click on Window buttons to make and open its settings.
 6. Set the `Show` to `last active windows is maximized`

+---
+install `appimagelauncher` to install appimage files.
+(I dont know how to remove the installed package)